adajaniacharmi/My_Project/README.md

 WHERE rank = 1
 ```

-8. **Write a SQL query to find the top 5 customers based on the highest total sales **:
+8. **To find the top 5 customers based on the highest total sales:**
 ```sql
 SELECT
     customer_id,